AntonioFeijaoUK/www-antoniofeijao-com/docs/_posts/2022/2022-03-14-aws-run-multiple-commands-in-multiple-AWS-accounts-in-the-AWS-Organizations-at-the-same-time.md

 So, I built a script to do what I need in a way that can be re-used for multiple commands in multiple accounts at the same time.

-If you have to many accounts, for example `+100 AWS Accounts`, you might want to "slow down" this script.
+If you have, for example `+100 AWS Accounts`, you might want to "slow down" this script.

 for example, I sometimes use the for-loop below to "slow down" my script :)